zaffka/iotas/README.md

 # Iota enums generator for Golang

-This little tool helps you to create `String()`, `Marshal()` and `Unmarshal()` methods for any enumerated type in Go.
+This little tool helps you to create `String()`, `MarshalJSON()` and `UnmarshalJSON()` methods for any enumerated type in Go.
 Thus your code will satisfy the `fmt.Stringer` interface and also marshal-unmarshal enums as strings to and from JSON payloads.

 The app inspired by Google's [Sringer](https://pkg.go.dev/golang.org/x/tools/cmd/stringer) tool.

 :exclamation: The tool's functionality is a little bit reduced as of yet.
 Check the [TODO list](#todos) below to see what's on the go.

 As of yet, **it will work only** for enums declared like this: